 Zettelkasten is a german word which translates to ‘note box’.
 The definition explains what material to work with and the filing system used.
 Let’s break it down into its parts:

 A ‘zettel’ is a slip or note of paper.
 Information we wish to keep gets written on a Zettel.
-A classic form of a Zettel is a sticky note, an index card, or piece of notepad paper for writing down your thoughts.
+A classic form of a Zettel is a sticky note, an index card, or a piece of notepad paper for writing down your thoughts.

 The word ‘kasten’ literally translates to box.
 In this context, however, it’s specifically an index card box.
 Index card boxes allow for an organized filing system keeping like-minded notes or zettel grouped and categorized in one place.